OccupyMars2025/OccupyMars2025/README.md

+### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
+This is actually the most "effective" way to communicate.
+This is also the quickest path to success.*

 ### *Extroverted and cheerful individuals always adapt to new environments and embrace new challenges more easily than introverted ones.*
 ### *Since you believe that your introverted personality has caused many setbacks and failures in your life, then actively change your personality!*
+### *Since you regard a weak body as an obstacle to your success, be proactive about exercising so you can build a strong, healthy physique.*

 ### <p align="center"> *Achieve small victories every hour* </p>
 ### <p align="center"> *The harder the task, the smaller your first step should be.* </p>